 In June 2006, we entered into a seven-year lease for an additional distribution center in South Brunswick, New Jersey.
 This facility contains approximately 305,000 square feet of space which will be used by us for product distribution.
 Annual rent for this facility is approximately \$1.2 million.
-As a result of adding this new facility, we will not renew our lease for our distribution center in Edison, New Jersey which expires in January 2007.
-The Edison facility contains approximately 89,000 square feet, The additional space is expected to allow us to meet some of our anticipated increased shipping volume.
+As a result of adding this new facility, we did not renew our lease for our distribution center in Edison, New Jersey, which expired in January 2007 and covered approximately 89,000 square feet of space.
+The additional space is expected to allow us to meet some of our anticipated increased shipping volume.
 We estimate that the renovation of this new facility will cost us between \$1 million and \$1.5 million and that the facility will be fully operational by May 2007.